 Less than a week after Dune hit theaters, where it quickly broke opening weekend box office records to become Warner Bros.’ biggest 2021 hit, Legendary Entertainment took to Twitter to make the announcement.

-Though Dune: Part Two wasn’t confirmed until this afternoon, it’s long been expected that it would be coming sometime in the near future.
-When the film screened earlier this year at the Toronto International Film Festival, Villeneuve told Variety, “I wanted at the beginning to do the two parts simultaneously.
+When the first Dune screened at the Toronto International Film Festival, Villeneuve told Variety, “I wanted at the beginning to do the two parts simultaneously.
 For several reasons, it didn’t happen, and I agreed to the challenge of making part one and then [waiting] to see if the movie rings enough enthusiasm.”
 The director admitted to putting “all [his] passion” into the first film “in case it would be the only one.”
 But even then, the optimism he seemed to harbor about a sequel seemed slightly predictive.

 And when looking at the film’s commercial success, it’s easy to see that his enthusiasm was warranted.
 Not only has the film made an impressionable box office dent, but it has also been a success story for WarnerMedia at large, who seem to agree that the larger Dune universe can be very useful for them in the long run.
 (HBO Max is currently developing a scripted series, directed by Villeneuve, called Dune: The Sisterhood.)
 Even before Dune became a smash, WarnerMedia executives were betting big: on the eve of the film’s release, Ann Sarnoff told Variety, “The story in itself sets up for a sequel.
 The production is so amazing and the storytelling is so compelling that it’s not going to be judged on box office alone.”